ComputeCanada/magic_castle/docs/README.md

 Puppet.
 Otherwise, you might find out that your modifications have disappeared in a 30-minute window.

-puppet is executed every 30 minutes and at every reboot through the puppet agent service.
+Puppet executes a run every 30 minutes and at reboot.
 To disable puppet:
 ```bash
 sudo puppet agent --disable "<MESSAGE>"
 ```

 ### 10.2 Replace the Guest Account Password

-In case the guest account password needs to be replaced, follow these steps:

-1. Connect to `mgmt1` as `centos` or as the sudoer account.
+1. Connect to `mgmt1`.
 2. Create a variable containing the current guest account password: `OLD_PASSWD=<current_passwd>`
 3. Create a variable containing the new guest account password: `NEW_PASSWD=<new_passwd>`.
 Note: this password must respect the FreeIPA password policy.
 To display the policy, run the following four commands: